renesas-rdk/rzv2h_rdk_documentation/source/3_ros2_development/sample_apps/arm_teleoperation.rst

 - Detect hand landmarks via camera input and control the arm and gripper for grasping tasks.
 - Support for running two AI models simultaneously on the DRP-AI IP.
 - Mapping of hand landmarks to robotic arm and hand joint commands.
-- Control of AglieX Piper Arm (6 DOFs) with dexterous robotic hands (Inspire RH56).
+- Control of AgileX Piper Arm (6 DOFs) with dexterous robotic hands (Inspire RH56).
-- Simultaneous control of virtual and physical AglieX Piper Arm.
+- Simultaneous control of virtual and physical AgileX Piper Arm.
 - Visualization through Foxglove Studio and MuJoCo.

 .. _required_ros2_packages_teleop_arm: